-Ensure that the rack enclosure can accommodate the Netfinity 8500R server.

-To install the Netfinity 8500R in a rack enclosure, the enclosure must have a minimum clearance of 203.2 mm (8 in.) between the rear of the chassis and the surface of the rear door when the door is closed.
+- Ensure that the rack enclosure can accommodate the xSeries 370 server. - To install the xSeries 370 in a rack enclosure, the enclosure must have a minimum clearance of 203.2 mm (8 in.) between the rear of the chassis and the surface of the rear door when the door is closed.

-To accommodate the Netfinity 8500R, a Rack Extension Option can be installed on the IBM rack enclosure.
+Note: To accommodate the xSeries 370, a Rack Extension Option can be installed on the IBM rack enclosure.

-- Review the safety and handling guidelines specified under "Safety information" on page 240.These guidelines will help you work safely while working with the server and options. - Review the documentation that comes with the rack enclosure for safety or cabling considerations.
-Ensure that your planned installation is within the rack enclosure guidelines for heat generation, electrical requirements, air flow, and mechanical loading. - Verify that the rack enclosure can meet the operating parameters, as detailed in "Specifications" on page 39. - Plan the installation of servers in the rack enclosure starting from the bottom.
-This will ensure rack stability.
-For more information, refer to the IBM Netfinity Rack Configuration program that comes with the ServerGuide CDs.

-- Be aware that some of the installation procedures require four people.

-- Have following items available:

-- An assortment of small screwdrivers

-- An 8-inch adjustable wrench or pliers
+- Review the safety and handling guidelines specified under "Safety information" on page 181.
+These guidelines will help you work safely while working with the server and options. - Review the documentation that comes with the rack enclosure for safety or cabling considerations.
+Ensure that your planned installation is within the rack enclosure guidelines for heat generation, electrical requirements, air flow, and mechanical loading. - Verify that the rack enclosure can meet the operating parameters, as detailed in "Features and specifications" on page 5. - Plan the installation of servers in the rack enclosure starting from the bottom.
+This will ensure rack stability. - Be aware that some of the installation procedures require four people. - Have following items available: - An assortment of small screwdrivers - An 8-inch adjustable wrench or pliers

-Installing the server in the rack enclosure:
+Installing the server in the rack enclosure